PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ## Security

-Security and access control patterns for implementing permission set-driven security and managing access control.
+Security and access control patterns for implementing permission set-driven security, managing access control, and securing Salesforce data for LLM systems.

 - [permission-set-architecture.md](rag/security/permission-set-architecture.md) — Guide to permission set-driven security architecture with Profiles for UI configuration and Permission Sets for access control
+- [salesforce-llm-data-governance.md](rag/security/salesforce-llm-data-governance.md) — Security and governance patterns for choosing what data to expose from Salesforce to LLMs and how to do that safely

 ### permission-set-architecture.md